tuanchauict/iamtuna.org/docs/_posts/2016/2016-09-22-text-and-font-rendering-on-android.md

 ```

 ## Fit Font Size Finding Algorithm

-The algorithm is created based on the big font size.
-Currently, I set font size 1,000,000 pixels.
+The algorithm is designed to work with a large base font size.
+In this example, the base font size is set to 1,000,000 pixels.
+This large size helps to minimize the impact of rounding errors when calculating the text bounds using `Paint.getTextBounds()`.
+By scaling down from this large size, we can achieve more accurate results for the desired font size that fits within the specified bounds.

 ```java
 float getFitFontSize(